lanoid/whitbread/README.md

 ### Notes

 There is probably way too much stuff in the node folder, given time I would assess what is needed and adjust the dependencies accordingly.

+With more time, addition of a pre-processer so that I can modularize the SASS or LESS for inclusion in a project compiled css file.